Off-ramping: where and how to spend your cryptocurrency

 Paying in Bitcoin when you only have Zcash

-Although Zcash is a superior private currency, most of the crypto world still relies on other systems, like Bitcoin.
+Although Zcash is a superior private currency, most of the crypto world still relies on other surveillable systems, like Bitcoin.
 Thankfully, cryptocurrencies can be easily converted from one to another so it’s easy to pay in a vendor’s cryptocurrency of choice even if you only keep a balance in Zcash.
-You just have to be careful about exchange rates, conversion fees, and payment processing times.
+There are lots of ways to do this, but many are clunky and require you to be quite careful about exchange rates, conversion fees, and payment processing times.

 One very common need I have is to pay for my escort ads.
 Many escort directories and mall sites will accept payment in Bitcoin, but I’m aware of none who accept Zcash.
 (Obviously, if you know of one, please contact me to tell me about it!)
-Thankfully, once again my Zashi wallet app comes in handy here, because it has a decentralized off-ramp for shielded ZEC built into Zashi itself.
+This is where Crosspay shines.

 -